How We Source Exceptional String Instruments Worldwide

 The Art of the Hunt: Inside Vermont Violins’ Global Sourcing Strategy and Vetting Standards

-How Head of Manufacturing Ceile Kronick’s European tour reflects a 30-year commitment to acoustic diversity, certified workshop authority, and a lifetime trade-back guarantee.
+How Head of Manufacturing Ceile Kronick’s European tour reflects a 30-year commitment to acoustic diversity, certified workshop authority, and the curating of an exceptional collection of instruments.

-BURLINGTON, VT — Sourcing a world-class collection of string instruments is not a matter of scrolling through wholesale catalogs—it requires boots on the ground, a deeply trained acoustic ear, and direct relationships with the world’s finest lutherie enclaves.
+BURLINGTON, VT — Sourcing world-class string instruments is not a matter of scrolling through wholesale catalogs—it requires boots on the ground, a deeply trained acoustic ear, and direct relationships with the world’s finest lutherie enclaves.

 This week, Ceile Kronick, Head of Manufacturing for Vermont Violins and our premium workshop line, V. Richelieu, departed for an intensive procurement and presentation tour across Switzerland and Germany.